-The young girl helped Eleanore, undressing her from her day’s clothes, dressing her in her night gown.
+The young girl helped Eleanore, undressing her from her day’s clothes, and dressing her in her nightgown.
 She brushed the woman’s long grey hair and braided it, tucking it under a fine cotton nightcap.
 She pulled back the blanket and helped the old woman under the covers; slowly laying the woman back into her deep pillows.

-Eleanore gave out a little cry once fully laying in bed.
+Eleanore gave out a little cry once fully lying in bed.

 “Are you alright?” asked Hattie.